kasiopea-org/pisek/README.md

 What pisek verifies (roughly in order):
  - Samples exist
  - The generator generates inputs
-    - Kasiopea generator respects the seed and is deterministic
+    - A Kasiopea generator respects the seed and is deterministic
  - The checker accepts all inputs
     - If `checker_distinguishes_subtasks=on`, it rejects inputs for harder subtasks
  - The judge works